GeekyAnts/native-base-docs/docs/components/card/DynamicCard.md

+##dynamic-card-headref
 #### Dynamic Card

 A center aspect designed for efficient representation of vertically scrolling lists of changing data.
-This can be achieved on the same lines as that of <b>dataArray</b> concept of <b>List</b>.<br />
+This can be achieved with the concept of <b>dataArray</b>.<br />
 Create a <code>Card dataArray</code>, populate it with an easy array of data chunks, and instantiate a <code>CardItem</code> component with that chunk of data and a <code>renderRow</code> callback which takes a chunk from the whole data array and returns a renderable component.

 ![Preview ios Dynamic_Card](https://docs.nativebase.io/docs/assets/ios/components/dynamic-card.png)